-Nurse Planner: Susie Seaman, NP, Sharp Rees-Stealy Wound Clinic, San Diego, California
+Nurse Planner: Susie Seaman, NP, MSN, CWOCN, Susie Seaman Wound Care Consulting, San Diego, CA

 The faculty has reported the following:

-Dr. Scarborough: Has disclosed no relevant financial relationships with any commercial interests.
+Dr. Federman, Dr. Patterson and Ms. Seaman have disclosed no relevant financial relationship with any commercial interest.

 NACCME protects the privacy of personal and other information regarding participants, educational partners, and joint sponsors.
 NACCME and our joint sponsors will not release personally identifiable information to a third party without the individual’s consent, except such information as is required for reporting purposes to the appropriate accrediting agency.